ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

 -   [IdentityErrorDescriber](#IdentityErrorDescriber)
 -	[Setup](#Setup)

-##Preface
+## Preface

 Now that we have some easy understanding of what is happening with claims policies and so on, it's time that we make better use of Identity.
 Let's explore and further use it's implementation.

-###Work done
+### Work done

 ### SignInManager
 We completely changed the SignInManager in order to use its true implementation with the context signin.
-At the preceding section, to signin we used our implementation of signing that called the base classe's method to sign in and then we called our method UpdateContextAsync to set the Identity at context user.
+At the preceding chapter, to signin we used our implementation of signing that called the base classe's method to sign in and then we called our method UpdateContextAsync to set the Identity at context user.

 Now we are going take a look at the base implementation of [SignInManager](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/SignInManager.cs) to improve ours.